Fire at Cuba oil facility spreads as 3rd tank ignites - NewsBreak

 Fire at Cuba oil facility spreads as 3rd tank ignites

-At least one person has died and 125 are injured, with another 14 reported missing ever since lighting struck one of the facility’s eight tanks on Friday night.
-A second tank caught fire on Saturday, triggering several explosions at the facility, which plays a key part in Cuba's electric system.
+At least one person has died and 122 are injured, with dozens of firefighters reported missing ever since lighting struck one of the facility’s eight tanks on Friday night.
+A second tank caught fire on Saturday, triggering several explosions.

 “The risk we had announced happened, and the blaze of the second tank compromised the third one,” said Mario Sabines, governor of the western province of Matanzas where the facility is located.